xigxog/examples/go/hello-world/README.md

 # Hello World

-In this example we'll compare two simple `hello-world` apps that read the environment variable `HELLO_WORLD_WHO` and say hello to them.
+In this example we'll compare two simple `hello-world` apps that read the environment variable `who` and say hello to them.
 The first is a "native" Kubernetes app using HTTP servers, Dockerfile, and various Kubernetes resources.
 The second is a KubeFox component which will be deployed using [fox](https://github.com/xigxog/fox), the KubeFox CLI.